A Tutorial on Meta-Reinforcement Learning: Supervision

-\paragraph{Meta-imitation learning} A fourth commonly studied problem setting is meta-imitation learning (meta-IL) \citep{duan2017oneshot,finn2017oneshot,james2018taskembedded,yu2018oneshot,paine2018one,ghasemipour2019smile,yu2019metainverse,goo2019one,dasari2020transformers,bonardi2020learning,singh2020scalable,jang2021bcz,gao2022transferring}.
-While meta-imitation learning technically is technically not meta-RL, because the inner-loop is not an RL algorithm, it is a closely related problem setting.
+\paragraph{Meta-imitation learning} A fourth commonly studied problem setting is meta-imitation learning (meta-IL) \citep{duan2017oneshot,finn2017oneshot,james2018taskembedded,yu2018oneshot,paine2018one,ghasemipour2019smile,yu2019metainverse,goo2019one,dasari2020transformers,bonardi2020learning,singh2020scalable,jang2021bcz,li2021meta,gao2022transferring}.
+While meta-imitation learning is technically not meta-RL, because the inner-loop is not an RL algorithm, it is a closely related problem setting.
+Although an extensive survey of meta-IL methods is out of scope for this work, we briefly cover meta-IL here.
 This setting assumes access to a fixed set of demonstrations for each task in the inner-loop.
-Most methods additionally train the outer-loop through behavioral cloning on fixed data, in a process also called meta-behavioral cloning.
+Most methods additionally train the outer-loop through behavioral cloning on fixed data, in a process also called meta-behavioral cloning (meta-BC).
 Alternatively, the outer-loop may also perform inverse RL, which we call meta-IRL \citep{ghasemipour2019smile,yu2019metainverse,xu2019learning,wu2020squirl,iii2022fewshot}.
 Another approach for using meta-learning for IRL is to train success classifiers via few-shot learning \citep{xie2018few,li2021mural}.
 Meta-IRL is generally performed online and so often requires a simulated environment, in contrast to meta-behavioral cloning.
 For both BC and IRL, the inner- and outer-loops generally also assume access to expert-provided actions, but one line of work considers inner-loops that use only sequences of states visited by an expert, potentially a human, despite being deployed on robotic system \citep{finn2017oneshot,yu2018oneshot,dasari2020transformers,bonardi2020learning,jang2021bcz}.
-Although a survey of meta-IL methods is out of scope for this article, there are many similarities between meta-RL research and meta-IL research.
-For example, in meta-IL, there exist analogues to black-box methods \citep{duan2017oneshot,james2018taskembedded,dasari2020transformers,bonardi2020learning}, PPG methods \citep{finn2017oneshot,yu2018oneshot}, and task-inference methods \citep{jang2021bcz}, as well as sim-to-real methods \citep{james2018taskembedded,bonardi2020learning}.
-Large language models, having gained significant traction recently \citep{devlin2019bert,brown2020language,chowdhery2022palm}, perform \textit{in context} learning \citep{brown2020language}, which can be seen as meta-IL where each prompt is treated as a task.
-Moreover, these models are capable of emergent meta-IL, i.e., meta-IL learning that is not explicitly in the training procedure, where novel datasets are passed in text as a prompt to the model along with a query, e.g., in \textit{chain of thought prompting} \citep{chowdhery2022palm}, which suggests a similar capacity to be investigated in meta-RL.